vkhazin/elasticsearch-2d-courseware/notes.md

 * IndexTypeApi: broken code snippet
 * In the labs, replace bullet points with numbers
 * Chapter 4: drop the aggregation data slide
+* Shorten the ch09 and merge ch10 into ch09